for Health Care Providers

 Method of detecting certain infections (especially tuberculosis) by culturing of sputum--the mucus matter that collects in the respiratory and upper digestive passages and is expelled by coughing.

 A severe and sometimes fatal form of erythema multiforme that is characterized by severe skin manifestations; conjunctivitis (eye inflammation), which often results in blindness; Vincent angina (trench mouth); and ulceration of the genitals and anus.

-Any of numerous inflammatory diseases of the mouth (eg, canker sores, thrush, fever blisters) having various causes, such as mechanical trauma, irritants, allergy, vitamin deficiency, or infection.
+Inflammatory diseases of the mouth (e.g. canker sores, thrush, fever blisters) having various causes, such as mechanical trauma, irritants, allergy, vitamin deficiency, or infection.